 Foundation Stage/Key Stage 1

 Pupils are taught to use their voices expressively and creatively by singing songs and speaking chants and rhymes.
-They play tuned and un-tuned instruments and start to listen with concentration and understanding to a range of music and experiment with creating, selecting and combining sounds.
+They use movement and actions in time with their songs.
+They play a range of untuned instruments and start to listen with concentration and understanding to a range of music; experimenting with creating, selecting and combining sounds.
 Use of the Music Express schemes ensures that non-specialist teachers can deliver a high-quality curriculum.

 Key Stage 2